wbrowar/craft-grid/README.md

 ### Target Field

-Grid fields must be paired up with an element-based field to work.
+Grid fields can be paired up with an element-based field.
 In Grid, this is called the "target field".

 When setting up a Grid field a drop down field selects the target field from a list of supported field types, so it is best to create the target field before creating a Grid field.